-Although most known internationally as the capital of Italian design and fashion, Milan is also a city of art, home to masterpieces by artists such as Leonardo da Vinci and Michelangelo, among many others.
+Though possibly best known internationally as the capital of Italian design and fashion, Milan is also a city of art, home to masterpieces by artists such as Leonardo da Vinci and Michelangelo, among many others.

-Therefore, being in Milan for tourism, shopping, or to attend the Furniture Fair and the Fashion Week, it is also an opportunity to visit one of its many museums and art galleries.
+Therefore, being in Milan for tourism, shopping, or to visit the Furniture Fair, and Fashion Week, is also a good opportunity to visit one of its many museums and art galleries.

-In general, most of the city’s cultural venues are located in central Milan and can be easily reached by the public transport network, unusually efficient for an Italian city.
-Only a suggestion, Milan’s climate is not that of a typical Mediterranean city, and winter’s weather is usually humid, foggy and gloomy; the capital of Lombardy is at its best from spring to early autumn.
+In general, most of the city’s cultural venues are located in central Milan and can be easily reached by the public transport network, quite efficient for an Italian city.

 Cover image: The Foro Buonaparte square in Milan with the Sforza Castle in the background; photo © Inexhibit